Some of the benefits of Margin Loans:

 Increase your buying power

 Leverage your investments to purchase more securities than would be possible by using only the cash you have on hand.
-Investing on margin is also helpful when there are investment opportunities that require a bit more cash than you have in your account.
+Investing using a Margin Loan is also helpful when there are investment opportunities that require a bit more cash than you have in your M1 Individual/Joint Brokerage or Trust Account.

 Stay invested even when you need liquidity